Authored by the expert who managed and guided the team behind the Ethiopia Property Pack

 How will population growth and other factors impact property values in Addis Ababa in 5 years?

-The demographic shift with the strongest influence on property demand in Addis Ababa is the rise of young, urban professionals and growing middle-income households seeking modern apartments with reliable utilities, security, and proximity to employment centers.
+The demographic shift with the strongest influence on property demand in Addis Ababa over this period is the expansion of the urban middle class, particularly young professionals and dual-income households who want better housing quality in well-connected locations and are willing to pay a premium for it.

-The property types and areas that will benefit most from these demographic trends are two-to-three bedroom apartments in Bole, Yeka, and Kirkos for domestic upgraders, and townhouses in secure compounds for diaspora buyers seeking family-friendly, turnkey properties.
+The property types and areas that benefit most from these trends are mid-range 2- to 3-bedroom apartments in Bole, Yeka, and Kirkos, which sit right in the demand sweet spot for growing urban households and diaspora buyers looking for yield and capital preservation in Addis Ababa.

 We made this infographic to show you how property prices in Ethiopia compare to other big cities across the region.
 It breaks down the average price per square meter in city centers, so you can see how cities stack up.
 It’s an easy way to spot where you might get the best value for your money.
 We hope you like it.